-British Airways computer problem causes delays at multiple airports
+British Airways computer glitch causes big delays at multiple airports

-British Airways is reporting problems with its computer system as passengers at multiple airports complain of delays and long lines.
+British Airways says it has fixed a computer problem that caused delays and long lines at numerous airports.

-"Our IT teams are working as hard as they can to quickly fix a problem with our check-in system," the airline said in a statement.
-"We're sorry for the delays some customers are experiencing as they check-in for their flights."

-The company's official Twitter account responded to complaints from travelers at airports including Atlanta, Chicago and Boston.
+The company's official Twitter account fielded a barrage of complaints from travelers at airports including Atlanta, Chicago and Boston late Monday.
 Others reported problems in the Bahamas and Mexico.

+Customers in Europe faced delays early Tuesday.
+But the airline later said it had overcome the difficulties.

+"We had a problem with our check-in systems which affected check in for some flights from the U.S., but this was not a worldwide issue and there were no cancellations," BA said.
+"The check in system is now working and customers are being checked in as normal in London and overseas."

-Passengers said airline representatives had told them the system failure had been going on for hours and was worldwide.
+Travelers in the U.S. said British Airways representatives had told them a system failure had been going on for hours and was global.

-"Apparently computers are taking the #LaborDay2016," tweeted Alex Kintzer, posting a photo of a long line San Francisco airport.
+"Apparently computers are taking the #LaborDay2016," tweeted Alex Kintzer, posting a photo of a long line at San Francisco airport.

-It wasn't immediately clear how many flights have been affected.
+It wasn't immediately clear how many flights were affected.

 Some people shared images of hand-written boarding cards that BA staff had given them.